maxenxe/HQ-Trivia-Bot-NOT-MAINTAINED-/README.md

 ## HQ Trivia Bot

-THIS PROJECT IS NOT MAINTAINED AND WILL NOT RECEIVE ANY UPDATE HQ Trivia Bot is a simple bot made with NodeJS that work with OCR and Google to help you find the right answer.
+THIS PROJECT IS NOT MAINTAINED AND WILL NOT RECEIVE ANY UPDATE.

+HQ Trivia Bot is a simple bot made with NodeJS that work with OCR and Google to help you find the right answer.

 I made it for entertainement purposes only.